 Flying Home with the Benny Goodman Sextet as early as 1939 (in an incarnation that included a young and phenomenal guitarist named Charlie Christian).
 The smaller band sizes led to increasingly amplified soloing and increased emphasis on volume.

-Ironically, the most important performance of “Flying Home” was actually backed by a Big Band arrangement.
+Flying Home was actually backed by a Big Band arrangement.
 Regardless, what distinguishes this 1942 version (which was unfortunately not available on YouTube but is included in our Spotify playlist) is the fiery 19-year-old Illinois Jacquet’s wicked sax lines, which turn the casually strolling jazz number into something slightly raunchy.

 Jacquet’s honk and wail are archetypal of the sound that would become increasingly pronounced and aggressive in the years ahead.
 R&B shouters would spend the next two decades emulating what is arguably the first rock and roll sax solo.

-Both Jacquet and Hampton would live to see the proliferation of their work---and then some, with the former dying at 81 in 2002 and the latter, passing on at 94 years old in 2002.
+Both Jacquet and Hampton would live to see the proliferation of their work—and then some, with the former dying at 81 in 2002 and the latter, passing on at 94 years old in 2002.

 A large part of our focus to this juncture has been on the various strains of early 20th century music that derive from black spiritual traditions.
 But country music would also play an absolutely essential role in forming the hybrid that was rock and roll.
 From Western swing and Texas jump to Appalachian folk and bluegrass, various country sub-genres were destined to be preludes to the sounds and subjects of rock and roll.

 To be sure, racial co-opting was not a one-way street.
 The most commercially successful boogie and blues musicians maintained well-appointed country standard repertoires.
 Likewise, boogie woogie bled freely into country music.
 Arthur Smith’s 1945 recording,

-The South Carolina--born Smith had largely performed in Dixieland jazz combos before trading the cornet in for a guitar.
+The South Carolina—born Smith had largely performed in Dixieland jazz combos before trading the cornet in for a guitar.
 Basing his performance on Tommy Dorsey’s

-Hillbilly Boogie would represent a transition in the world of country music---a move toward more uptempo material, greater emphasis on rhythm, and the rising profile of the guitar.
+Hillbilly Boogie would represent a transition in the world of country music—a move toward more uptempo material, greater emphasis on rhythm, and the rising profile of the guitar.
 It also formed a bridge between more traditional forms of country and such proto--rock and roll offshoots as Honky Tonk and Rockabilly.

 Smith’s recording would do little upon initial release, but upon re-release in 1948, it enjoyed immediate success.
 The song eventually surpassed $3 million in sales, becoming the first instrumental tune to achieve Top Ten Country status, before eventually even seeping onto the mainstream Pop charts.

-Smith's lightning-quick picking makes “Guitar Boogie” among the first truly virtuosic guitar performances in popular music, a decade before we knew Chuck Berry’s name.
+Guitar Boogie among the first truly virtuosic guitar performances in popular music, a decade before we knew Chuck Berry’s name.

-Smith would go on to host the first popular country music--based show on television, as well as composing the original
+Smith would go on to host the first popular country music—based show on television, as well as composing the original

-(Joe Liggins & the Honeydrippers, 1945)
+Joe Liggins & the Honeydrippers, 1945